spatial-model-editor/spatial-model-editor/docs/reference/python.rst

 Python Interface
 ================

-A Python interface is available, which can be installed with
+A Python interface is available, which can be installed from `PyPI <https://pypi.org/project/sme/>`_ with

 .. code-block:: bash